triley22/redditapp/README.md

 As part of the course curriculum I learned how to:

 1. Create models
-    * Models created are:
   	* Comment
   	* Submit Link
     * User

 3. Create Controllers
-    * Controllers created are:
    	* Application Controller
    	* Comments Controller
    	* Links Controller